JetBrains/teamcity-documentation/topics/build-state.md

 ### Canceled/Stopped build

 Stopping a running build results in the build status displayed as cancelled.
-You can stop a running build from the [build results page](working-with-build-results.md), [build configuration home page](viewing-build-configuration-details.md) or using the __Stop__ option from the __Actions__ drop\-down.
+You can stop a running build from the [build results page](working-with-build-results.md), [build configuration home page](viewing-build-configuration-details.md) or using the __Stop__ option from the __Actions__ drop-down menu.

 When a build is started, the build process calls the runner process and listens to its output.
 The stop command kills the runner process, then the build process stops.